Robert Smith (American actor): Career

-He received positive attention for his role in The Girl in Pink Tights.
-Bob Francis of The Billboard noted that Smith was one of the production's "solid contributors".
+He also received positive attention for his role in The Girl in Pink Tights.
+Bob Francis of The Billboard again noted that Smith was one of the production's "solid contributors".
 Variety noted, "Robert Smith plays the financial angel in good fashion".

 Variety positively reviewed his performance in Auntie Mame.

 Smith and Gus Becker, a former Stork Club waiter, opened a restaurant called the Coat of Arms in New York in January 1958.
-A party for Rosalind Russell was held there when she left the stage production of Auntie Mame.
+A farewell party for actress Rosalind Russell was held there when she left the stage production of Auntie Mame.